 It’s worth mentioning again that adequate levels of the vitamin can boost absorption of calcium from the 10-15% range to as high as 40%.
 That is, without a doubt, impressive for a vitamin-cum-hormone.
 As if that isn’t remarkable in its own right, it also helps retain calcium that would otherwise be flushed out by the kidneys.

 Vitamin D also plays a substantial role in maintaining healthy levels of phosphorus in the bloodstream.
 Like calcium, phosphorus is critical for maintaining strong and healthy muscles, bones, and teeth.

 Pregnancy can be tricky if you are deficient in certain vitamins, and vitamin D is one of them.
 A 2019 review study revealed that pregnant women with low vitamin D are at an increased risk for preterm birth, preeclampsia, and other pregnancy complications.

-Physicians also generally agree that vitamin D deficiencies during pregnancy can put women at a greater risk of developing bacterial vaginosis and gestational diabetes.
+Physicians also generally agree that vitamin D deficiency during pregnancy can put women at a greater risk of developing bacterial vaginosis and gestational diabetes.
 Because low vitamin and weight gain are often associated, it may also play a role in reducing pregnancy-related obesity and its complications.

 4. It promotes oral health

 Since it improves the absorption of calcium and phosphorus, vitamin D may help support oral health and hygiene.
 It achieves this by promoting the formation of strong and healthy teeth, as well as lowering the risk of gum disease, tooth decay, and periodontitis.